If you are using Kodi you should be using a VPN.

 Many VPNs are available, but we’ve narrowed down a list of six we believe to be the best VPNs for Kodi users.
 We’ll make a note as to what types of devices each VPN is compatible with, including Android and OpenELEC.
 If you’re not sure which to choose, check out our guide on how to set up a Kodi VPN.

 IPVanish is our top recommendation for Android-based Kodi devices, including the Amazon Fire TV and Fire TV Stick.
 For users without access to Google Play, IPVanish allows you to simply download the APK file from its website and install it directly onto your device without the need to go through an app store.
-IPVanish now lists its app on the Fire TV app store via Amazon, and as of time of writing it’s the only one on this list to do so.
+IPVanish now lists its app on the Fire TV app store via Amazon and at the time of writing it’s the only one on this list to do so.
 Linux users, however, will have to manually configure the VPN.

 The Fire TV version is optimized to be used with the Fire Stick remote, making it easy to get set up and connected to your server of choice.
 Over 1,000 servers are available to choose from, with fast and reliable service to the vast majority of locations around the world.
 You’ll also get solid security thanks to 256-bit encryption and a no-logs policy.